tailscale/terms-and-conditions/privacy-policy/index.md

-Customers have the option, in their discretion, to use certain features and functionalities through the Tailscale Solution that may generate additional logs and other data that is sent to Tailscale for processesing and storage on behalf of our Customers ("Customer Log Data").
-The Customer, and not Tailscale, is the data controller such Customer Log Data.
+Customers have the option, in their discretion, to use certain features and functionalities through the Tailscale Solution that may generate additional logs and other data that is sent to Tailscale for processing and storage on behalf of our Customers ("Customer Log Data").
+The Customer, and not Tailscale, is the data controller over such Customer Log Data.
 Tailscale will process Customer Log Data in accordance with our [Data Processing Addendum](http://tailscale.com/dpa) with the Customer.